2024 Solar Incentives Guide for Calverton, MD - Tax Credits & Rebates

 I already have solar panels.
 Are there any incentives that I qualify for?

 If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Reaching out to the company that installed your solar system, or any local Calverton solar installer, can help you learn more about what incentives you might want to apply for.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Reaching out to the company that installed your solar system, or any local Calverton solar installer, can help you learn what incentives you qualify for.

-Solar energy is renewable — by switching where you get your energy, you help reduce the strain on our planet's resources.
-You can also reduce your home's CO2 emissions by 300 pounds a year, or roughly 6,000 pounds over 20 years.
+Solar energy is renewable — by switching where you get your energy, you help lessen the strain on our planet's resources.
+Solar panels can also reduce the CO2 emissions from your home by 300 pounds yearly, or around 6,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.